evansbenj/2020_GBS.md/2023_OneMap.md

 all[all$Chr == 'Chr9_10S',]$Proportions <- all[all$Chr == 'Chr9_10S',]$Coord/117266291 # this is the length of XL Chr9_10S

 # or for XT
-all$Proportions <- all$Coord/217471165 # this is the length of XL Chr1L
+all$Proportions <- all$Coord/217471165 # this is the length of XT Chr1
-# now update the ones that are not Chr1L
+# now update the ones that are not Chr1
 all[all$Chr == 'Chr2',]$Proportions <- all[all$Chr == 'Chr2',]$Coord/181034960 # this is the length of XT Chr2
 all[all$Chr == 'Chr3',]$Proportions <- all[all$Chr == 'Chr3',]$Coord/153873356 # this is the length of XT Chr3
 all[all$Chr == 'Chr4',]$Proportions <- all[all$Chr == 'Chr4',]$Coord/153961318 # this is the length of XT Chr4